 “Downstream”

-This is the default and is compatible with the existing IBIS 7.0 flow with the exception that the output of the redriver Rx is included in the impulse response input to the terminal Rx.
+This is the default and is compatible with the existing IBIS 7.0 flow with the exception that the output of the Redriver Rx is included in the impulse response input to the terminal Rx.

 “Combined”

-This flow combines the output of the redriver Rx with the redriver Tx Downstream channel as the input to the redriver Tx.
+This flow combines the output of the Redriver Rx with the Redriver Tx Downstream channel as the input to the Redriver Tx.

 “Separate”

-In this flow the EDA tool presents two impulse responses , one of the accumulated upstream channel of the redriver Tx and the other of the redriver Tx Downstream channel, to the redriver Tx.
+In this flow the EDA tool presents two impulse responses , one of the accumulated upstream channel of the Redriver Tx and the other of the Redriver Tx Downstream channel, to the Redriver Tx.

 “Upstream”.

-In this flow the EDA tool presents the accumulated upstream channel of the redriver Tx to the redriver Tx.
+In this flow the EDA tool presents the accumulated upstream channel of the Redriver Tx to the Redriver Tx.

 BIRD211.2 includes the following changes: